DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Materials and methods

 \subsection{Evaluation}

-The model performance is evaluated using the area under the receiving operator characteristic curve (AUC), using the mean patient-level prediction scores for patients with multiple WSIs, compared to the genomic binary labels.
-For each experiment, we report the mean and standard deviation of the AUC scores on the test split for 5 different folds and visualize the curves.
+The model performance is evaluated using the area under the receiving operator characteristic curve (AUROC, or AUC) and F1 score at a cut-off of 0.5 on slide level predictions compared to the genomic binary labels.
+For each experiment, we report the mean and standard deviation of the AUC and F1 scores on the test split for 5 different folds and visualize the ROC and precision-recall curves.
+To statistically compare two methods we use the bootstrapping method.
+More specifically, for each fold we sample 40 random samples with replacement from the test set 100 times and compute the metric for each bootstrapped sample.
+We then use a two-sided student's t-test to compare mean of the distribution of bootstrapped metric values, assuming independence between samples and similar variance.
+With a $p<0.05$ we reject the null hypothesis that the metrics are similarly distributed, and conclude that the model with a higher mean performs significantly better.
 The complete experimental pipeline is summarized in Algorithm \ref{mm-steps}.
 We use common training, intermediate validation, and final validation steps as presented in Algorithm \ref{mm-steps} line \ref{mm-steps-start-fold-training}-\ref{mm-steps-end-fold-training}.
 We select the model with the highest patient-level AUC on the validation set for final validation on the test set.